-Cumulative behaviour review meetings in the first instance will be facilitated by the Positive Culture and Wellbeing Coordinator and Residential Manager.
-Students will be issued a letter by the Principal informing them of the scheduled review meeting.
-Parents will be required to attend these meetings.
-Subsequent meetings will be facilitated by the Principal or Associated Principal and students may be withdrawn from residence or suspended from school until a student/parent meeting is conducted.
+Cumulative behaviour review meetings are conducted as a result of significant concern regarding student behaviour.
+Students will be issued a letter by the Principal informing them of the scheduled review meeting, and will be facilitated by members of Senior Staff.
+Parents will be required to engage in these meetings.
+Subsequent meetings will be facilitated by the Principal or Associate Principal and students may be temporarily withdrawn from residence or suspended from school until a student/parent meeting is conducted.